Illinois Institute of Technology Announces Summer 2006 art @ IIT Series

 Ben Laposky

-In a recreation of his 1953 exhibit, look through the lense of a World War II veteran draftsman who captured electric wave forms produced by a cathode-ray oscilliscope in his spare time.
-Predecessors to the era of digital art, his ethereal images were featured in articles and advertisements in national magazines and mesmerized museum goers nationwide.
+In a recreation of his 1953 exhibit, look through the lens of a World War II veteran draftsman who captured electric waveforms produced by a cathode-ray oscilloscope in his spare time.
+Predecessors to the era of digital art, his ethereal images were featured in articles and advertisements in national magazines and mesmerized museum-goers nationwide.
 Illinois Institute of Technology’s Krawczyk has printed never-before-seen photos from the collection.

 Tom Lauerman